Are Mushrooms Legal in Texas? What to Know (2025)

 1. Depression

 Psilocybin has demonstrated significant potential in treating depression, including in individuals with treatment-resistant depression.
-Research published in The New England Journal of Medicine found that a single therapeutic dose of psilocybin, combined with psychological support, produced rapid and substantial reductions in depressive symptoms.
-These effects were sustained for several weeks, providing hope for individuals who have not responded to conventional antidepressant therapies.
+Findings from research trials published in The New England Journal of Medicine found that a single therapeutic dose of psilocybin, combined with psychological support, produced rapid and substantial reductions in depressive symptoms.
+These effects were sustained for several weeks, providing hope for individuals who were historically unresponsive to conventional antidepressant therapies.

 Psilocybin-assisted therapy has shown promising results in reducing anxiety, particularly in patients experiencing existential distress, such as those with terminal illnesses.
 Studies have found that psilocybin can lead to long-lasting decreases in anxiety and improvements in mood for individuals facing life-threatening diseases.

 Psilocybin-assisted therapy is also being explored as a treatment for substance use disorders.
 Studies have shown that psilocybin, combined with cognitive-behavioral therapy (CBT), helps individuals reduce or eliminate dependence on substances such as alcohol and nicotine.
-One study found that 67% of participants who underwent psilocybin-assisted services were found to be smoking abstinent a year after the treatment.
+One study found that 67% of participants who underwent psilocybin-assisted services practiced smoking abstinence a year after treatment.

 Ongoing Research